huderlem/porymap/docsrc/manual/editing-map-connections.rst

 Mirror Connections
 ------------------

 An extremely useful feature is the *Mirror to Connecting Maps* checkbox in the top-right corner.
 Connections are one-way, which means that you must keep the two connections in sync between the two maps.
 For example, Petalburg City has a west connection to Route 104, and Route 104 has an east connection to Petalburg City.
 If *Mirror to Connecting Maps* is enabled, then Porymap will automatically update both sides of the connection.
-Be sure to *File -> Save All* (``Ctrl+Shift+S``) when saving, since you will need to save both maps' connections.
+Be sure to ``File > Save All`` (``Ctrl+Shift+S``) when saving, since you will need to save both maps' connections.